CazYokoyama/Open-Glider-Network-Groundstation/README.md

 ## Features in TESTING

+For features in testing set testmode=1 in config.json.

-### New binary protocol
+### New binary protocol (NBP) V0.1.0-24

 APRS is not a particularly good protocol for low data rates.
 In addition, TCP is used in the OGN network, which makes little sense.
 Position data from aircraft are real-time data.

 For this reason I have implemented a new binary protocol based on flatbuffers.
 A proxy that converts the binary data into APRS messages and sends them to the OGN is in progress.
+For testing, take a look at tools udp_server_nbp.py.

+In the future, the ground station can be controlled using this protocol.
+This makes it possible to send a mass configuration to several stations.

+NBP can also be encrypted.
+V0.1.0-25

+### Packet validation in LEGACY mode V0.1.0-24

+It is possible that a legacy packet is marked as valid by the crc check, although it is damaged.
+This can result in position jumps.
+A new validation routine was built in, which checks whether a position package can be valid based on the speed of the aircraft.

-### Private network
+### Private network - V0.1.0-25

 RF position packets AES128 encrypted
 *	needs new binary protocol
 * needs modified SoftRF version
 * needs proxy
+* only at FANET protocol

 **Precise instructions and a modified SoftRF version will follow.**